eas342/IRAC_photometry/README.md

       Where the strings in the _list_ are the proper filepath/filename.
     - **sky**: An _astropy SkyCoord object_ that holds the sky coordinates (RA & Dec) of target in degrees.
 So, you could define _sky_ in any of the following ways:
       ```python
+      from astropy import units as u
+      from astropy.coordinates import SkyCoord
       sky = SkyCoord(10.625, 41.2, frame='icrs', unit='deg')
       sky = SkyCoord('00 42 30 +41 12 00', unit=(u.hourangle, u.deg))
       sky = SkyCoord('00:42.5 +41:12', unit=(u.hourangle, u.deg))
       ```
     - **r, rIn, rOut**: The pipeline performs photometry using _photutils_ aperture photomotery where a circular aperture is used for source and circular annulus aperture is used for background. r, rIn and rOut are source aperture radius, inner background aperture radius and outer background aperture radius respectively.
-They can be an _int_ or _float_.
+They can be _int_ or _float_.
     - **ap_corr**: This is the aperture correction factor (_float_).
 It depends on the radius combination (r, rIn, rOut) and IRAC channel.
 You can find the proper correction factor from table 4.7 in this [instrument handbook](https://irsa.ipac.caltech.edu/data/SPITZER/docs/irac/iracinstrumenthandbook/27/).
     - **pixArea**: Pixel size (_float_) in arcseconds(").
 Find the appropriate pixel size from table 2.1 in the [instrument handbook](https://irsa.ipac.caltech.edu/data/SPITZER/docs/irac/iracinstrumenthandbook/5/).
     - **mission**: Two possible values (_string_) -'Cryogenic' or 'Warm' (That exact spelling and case).
 The AORs you provide must all be from the cryogenic mission or the warm mission; it can't take mixed AORs.
 The spitzer cryogenic mission ended on May 15th, 2009.
 So, sort input AORs based on that date.